There are many ways to keep power and attraction in a relationship.

 Father figures are calmer, they talk less, listen more, they dispense good advice and, in case of more anxious women, also help to center them emotionally.

-If they’re more on the playful side, a father figure can also mix in some of the “babying power moves” (see Social Power).
+If they’re more on the playful side, a father figure can also mix in some of the “babying power moves” (see Power University).

 Women & (Supportive) Leadership